 !
-Most of my watchers are from elsewhere in the world, and while pretty much everyone's aware of common British stereotypes there are
+Most of my watchers are from elsewhere in the world, and while pretty much everyone's aware of the usual British stereotypes there are

-There's no such thing as jaywalking here.
-We do have pedestrian crossings, but it's not a crime to cross normal roads anywhere - as long as you give yourself plenty of room between traffic!3.
+There's no such thing as jaywalking here - we do have pedestrian crossings, but it's not a crime to cross normal roads anywhere (as long as you give yourself plenty of room)!3.

 Big Ben is the bell within the tower, not the clock tower itself (which is called Elizabeth Tower - thanks Amphany

-We drink a LOT - cosy, friendly pubs are the hearts of every town where everyone loves to socialise, and there's nothing better than being in a pub garden in summer with friends & cold pints of lager or cider!8.
+We drink a LOT - pubs are the hearts of every town where everyone loves to socialise, and there's nothing better than being in a pub garden in summer with friends & cold pints of lager or cider!
+On the weekends our cities are filled with drunken antics c;8.

-Toast is a perfectly acceptable snack at any time of day.9.
+Toast is a perfectly acceptable snack any time of day9.

-A lot of our park benches are dedicated to people who have passed away, whether famous or not.
-Most are built for people who were well-liked in the community.10.
+A lot of our park benches are dedicated to people in the community who have passed away.10.

-We have to pay a license of £149.50 a year to watch television (although catching up online later is free)!
+We have to pay a license fee of £150 a year to watch telly (although catching up online later is free)!

 , like a round-the-world tour.